7 Tuesdays, 7-10pm

 Los Angeles, CA 90038

+Instructor: Tom Vaughan This class is taught by a professional screenwriter of 20 years currently working in the industry.
 Despite its name, Screenwriting 101 is geared to both new and experienced screenwriters alike.
-The focus of the 7 weeks is an understanding of story structure well beyond the three act paradigm.
-The class will push the writer to structure their story through scenes and sequences rather than independent "plot points" so to maximize dramatic momentum and emotional resonance.
+Professional television writers as well as Screenwriting MFAs start here.
+The focus of the 7 weeks is a new understanding of how to approach story structure that goes well beyond the three act paradigm.
+The class will push the writer to structure their story through scenes and sequences rather than independent "plot points" in order to maximize dramatic momentum and emotional resonance.

-This 7-Week class pushes the writer to structure their story through scenes and sequences rather than independent "plot points" so to maximize dramatic momentum and emotional resonance.
-This approach gets writers away from screenwriting book methods and closer to how cinematic stories are actually told.
+This sequence approach gets writers away from analytical and more academic methods and closer to how cinematic stories are actually told.
 It makes the blank page far less intimidating and makes the job much easier for the writer that may be starting with just a bare bones idea.

 This class allows the rare opportunity for the student to have their project guided by a professional screenwriter adept at story development from concept to outline.
 The student will be advised on all facets of their project, from the marketability of the concept, the structure of the story, character growth, and much more.